Firebird

 The game drops you right into the action with very little preamble.
 Within sixty seconds, you’re inside the house.
 Within another sixty seconds, you’ve probably already died for the first time.
 I was shocked and delighted by how graphic this first death was.
 Viola’s deaths become more horrendous and creative as you get deeper into the house, and the main appeal of the game is seeing all the fun ways this cute anime girl can die.

 With one or two exceptions, surviving the traps isn’t a matter of reflexes.
 Instead, the game asks you to solve simple puzzles by interacting with the environment.
 The house is divided into five floors, and each floor is further divided into discrete suites of rooms associated with a specific puzzle sequence.
-Only the fifth and final floor has enough moving parts to necessitate consulting an online guide; and, for the most part, it’s fairly clear to figure out what you need to do.
+Only the fifth and final floor has enough moving parts to necessitate consulting an online guide; and, for the most part, it’s fairly easy to figure out what you need to do.

 Of course, you can always choose to do something else just to see what will happen.
 The Witch’s House rewards exploration and experimentation with especially gruesome deaths.
 My favorite death is when Viola gets eaten by a grand piano.
 There’s a nice discordant crunch when the lid slams down, and I appreciate how blood oozes from the cracks.